 What if an employer doesn't pay long service leave?

-- The application is heard in the Magistrates' Court and – if an order is made in the employee's favour – it may include an order that the payment be made with interest.
+- The application is heard in the Magistrates' Court.
+An order in the employee's favour may also include interest.

-- Industrial Relations Victoria is able to investigate claims of unpaid or underpaid long service leave entitlements and – with the authorisation of the Minister for Industrial Relations – pursue a prosecution in the Magistrates' Court for an offence under the LSL Act.
+- Wage Inspectorate Victoria is able to investigate claims of unpaid or underpaid long service leave entitlements and can pursue a prosecution in the Magistrates' Court for an offence under the LSL Act 2018

-- If an employer is found guilty of failing to pay a long service leave entitlement, the employer may be fined the appropriate penalty and may also have a criminal conviction recorded against them – there is also the possibility of an order being made that the employer be responsible for the legal costs of the prosecuting agency.
+- If an employer is found guilty of failing to pay a LSL entitlement, the employer may be fined the appropriate penalty and may also have a criminal conviction recorded against them – there is also the possibility of an order being made that the employer be responsible for the legal costs of the prosecuting agency.

-- If the employer is found guilty, the Court may also order that the employer pay their employee the money due to the employee, possibly with interest – the penalty for this offense is 20 penalty units for a natural person and 60 penalty units for a body corporate.
+- If the employer is found guilty, the Court may also order that the employer pay their employee the money due to the employee, possibly with interest – the penalty for this offence is 12 penalty units for a natural person and 60 penalty units for a body corporate.
 These penalties apply to each and every day during which the offence continues, which may result in a significant fine.

-- As it is difficult for an employee to prove that the employer's reason for the dismissal was to avoid their long service leave obligations, the Act provides a reverse onus of proof.
-So, where the employee can provide evidence that they were dismissed after they applied for leave or the dismissal took place whilst they were on leave, the employer must prove that the sacking was for some other lawful reason.
+- As it is difficult for an employee to prove that the employer's reason for alleged adverse action are related to their LSL entitlements, the LSL Act 2018 provides a reverse onus of proof.
+Where the employee can establish that they were prejudiced in some way, in relation to their LSL rights, the employer must prove that the detriment was for some other lawful reason (unrelated to LSL).